How to Document Damage for Your Insurance Claim

 Photograph each receipt immediately.
 Paper receipts fade.
 Store digital copies in a dedicated folder (cloud storage is best).
 These expenses may be reimbursable under your additional living expenses coverage or as part of your emergency repair obligations.

-Under California law, the insurer has a right to inspect damaged property.
-If you throw things away before they inspect, they may use that against you.
-Photograph everything first, then keep items in a safe place until the adjuster confirms they have been documented.
+Most California homeowner policies (and the § 2071 standard fire policy conditions) give the insurer a right to inspect damaged property.
+Items discarded before inspection often become a defense point for the carrier.
+The typical practice is to photograph everything first and hold items in a safe place until the adjuster confirms they have been documented.
 If something is a health hazard (mold, sewage-soaked materials), photograph extensively and note the reason for disposal.

 What the Adjuster Needs vs. What Protects You